tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-2025-09-08.md

   Unreal Engine 5.6
 date: 2025-09-08T00:44:00.000-04:00
 ---
-# Perforce as Version Control for Unreal
+# Perforce as Version Control for Unreal on a Dell R220

-A few friends and I decided to collaborate on a game in Unreal, using a combination of [Multi-User Editing](https://dev.epicgames.com/documentation/en-us/unreal-engine/getting-started-with-multi-user-editing-in-unreal-engine) and a version control system.
+A couple friends and I decided to collaborate on a game in Unreal, using a combination of [Multi-User Editing](https://dev.epicgames.com/documentation/en-us/unreal-engine/getting-started-with-multi-user-editing-in-unreal-engine) and a version control system.
 Having only worked on Unreal projects from Udemy lessons, I was unsure how to approach multi-person development.
 I initially considered using Git, but quickly realized it would be a problem.
 Unreal projects involve much more than just code; we'd need to share 3D assets, C++ files, [C++ Blueprints](https://dev.epicgames.com/documentation/en-us/unreal-engine/cpp-and-blueprints-example), images, audio, and other file types.

 Initial research showed that some people have had success with Git LFS, but it's generally considered a less-than-ideal approach due to a few quirks.
 All signs pointed to [Perforce P4](https://www.perforce.com/products/helix-core) (formerly Helix Core), which is the industry standard for game development.
 There's plenty of information out there that covers the differences between these two version control systems for game development, so I'll avoid going too deep into that for the sake of keeping this post focused.